Digital Marketing Tutorial

 How Search Engine Optimization works

-Search Engine Optimization still starts with trying to gain a basic understanding of what your potential Customers will search for in Google and other Web-based search engines to find the products and/or services you produce, but the specific steps and the process to use that information has changed quite radically in a post-Hummingbird search world.
+Search Engine Optimization still starts with trying to gain a basic understanding of what your potential Customers will search for in Google and other Web-based search engines to find the products and/or services they need and (hopefully!) you produce, but the specific steps and the process to use that information has changed quite radically in a post-Hummingbird search world.

 “Hummingbird”, the code name for Google’s last major search algorithm update, changed the approach to SEO, not the overall steps involved.
 It is no longer a “search phrase” world – search engine optimization has become a conversation-driven activity.